chirpradio/nextup/setup.md

 - Admin access to your machine
 - A Google account
 - An admin to grant access to the chirpradiodev project in Google Cloud Platform for that Google account
-- A username and password for DJDB & NextUp in the chirpradiodev project. (this one accout account is used by both projects.)
+- A username and password for DJDB & NextUp in the chirpradiodev project.
+(This one accout account is used by both projects.)
 - A copy of esdump.zip from an admin

 # Install Docker Desktop